Niranjan Hasabnis

 About me

 I am currently a Research Scientist at Machine Programming Lab in Intel Labs.
-My research interests are at the intersection of application of artificial intelligence, machine learning, and formal method techniques to problems in software systems and software engineering.
-My primary interests are in bug finding, code recommendation, and performance estimation.
-Recently, I published an automated system, named ControlFlag, that learns to detect programming errors in code.
+My research interests are at the intersection of application of artificial intelligence, machine learning, and formal method techniques to problems in compilers, HPC, software systems, and software engineering.
+Recently, along with my collaborators, I am also exploring ability of AI models to automatically parallelize serial code for shared-memory and distributed-memory systems.
+Previously, I implemented and published an automated system, named ControlFlag, that learns to detect programming errors in code.
 ControlFlag is open-source now, and has been covered by several news outlets such as Communications of ACM, Venturebeat, ZDNet, TechRepublic, etc.

 Prior to joining Intel, I was a PhD student at Secure Systems Lab at Stony Brook University, and I was advised by Prof. R. Sekar.
 At Stony Brook, I conducted research in program analysis, symbolic execution, machine learning techniques to learn code translators, and binary analysis.